Oct 08, 2020 by Coalition

 Around the world, journalists, bloggers, medical workers, human rights defenders and all those who are raising concerns for the inadequate response to the Covid-19 pandemic are under attack.
 In an attempt to silence their dissenting voices, they are being accused of spreading false information, smeared, threatened, arrested, and physically attacked.*

-Development banks have earmarked a total US$95.2 billion for 770 Covid-19-related projects around the world, according to data gathered by the International Accountability Project, one of the members of the Coalition for Human Rights in Development.
+From the beginning of the pandemic until October 2020, development banks earmarked a total US$95.2 billion for 770 Covid-19-related projects around the world, according to data gathered by the International Accountability Project, one of the members of the Coalition for Human Rights in Development.
 These banks have committed to respect and implement their social and environmental safeguards and to engage with all stakeholders, including journalists and civil society.
 However, they are failing to take actions to protect those who are criticising the emergency response, denouncing corruption scandals, and raising questions around transparency and accountability.

 In the sections below, you can find: